dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/day3part2DrowPrisoners/index.md

 With Czolg firmly maintaining his hold on the captured Drow mage, the rest of the party approaches cautiously, their eyes scanning the surroundings for any potential threats.
 Oscorn, ever watchful, positions himself at the rear, ensuring they are not caught off guard from behind.

 Kalinar takes the opportunity to engage the Drow mage in conversation and mock them in their loss "Your friends seemed eager to escape.
-What's the rush?" he asks, hoping to elicit a respons.
+What's the rush?" he asks, hoping to elicit a response.

 In a defeated and sullen tone, the Drow mage responds in Undercommon, a language unfamiliar to the team, rendering their efforts at understanding futile.
 Sensing the confusion and a window of opportunity to flee, the Drow glances around, a puff of mist enveloping her before she vanishes from the teams' sight.